USOPC Brand Guidelines

 • In Tokyo

-• Training for this Summer in Paris…
+• Training for this winter in Milan-Cortina…

-• Gearing up for the world stage this Summer…
+• Gearing up for the world stage this winter…

 • Athletes can refer to themselves as an Olympian or a Paralympian (if they are one).